ko-vera/ko-vera.github.io/README.md

 - Surface mount and through hole soldering of components
 - Wiring and troubleshooting of electrical components including Raspberry Pi Pico, Arduino Mega, H-bridges, Lithium ion battery, Time-of-Flight (ToF) sensor, and limit switches
 - Integrated motors with H-bridges and conducted extensive robot drive testing
-- Wrote code for driving with omniwheels - troubleshooting motor driving, force distribution of driving against the wall, motor stalling
+- Wrote code for driving with omni wheels - troubleshooting motor driving, force distribution of driving against the wall, motor stalling
 - Supported design and implementation of linear actuators and limit switches for vertical and horizontal positioning as well as motor driving for consistent paint dispensing

 <img src="/assets/330 - circuit schematic.png" width="450">